SeguraChain/IA-Password-Human-Generator/README.md

 Created in 2018-2019.
 Old code, not cleaned yet.

-Permit to use base list of words, generate reports from big dictionnary of passwords and generate passwords from "human" keywords.
+Permit to use base list of words, generate reports from a big dictionnary of passwords and generate passwords from "human" chooses.

 Can also parse, check, fix list of passwords.